skarred14/draconifors/README.md

 1. All circom circuits in `ares-api/circuits/*.circom` are auto-compiled and auto setup using the circom npm library and setup using "Kimleeoh" proving scheme.
 Corresponding outputs are captured as `ares-api/artifacts/*.json` files.
 The circuits are auto-compiled and setup during watch process in `ares-api-watch` container

 1. To re-run the circuit compilation process, add a circuit to `ares-api/circuits/`.
 Then run `docker-compose restart && docker-compose logs -f ares-api-watch` to get the logs of the build process.
 For development convenience, the test circuits from the circom repo have been added to `ares-api/circuits/`

+1. To exec/attach to a running container, run `docker-compose exec [SERVICE_NAME] /bin/sh`

 1. To reset the process, run `make duke-nukem` at the root of the directory